For Property Owners

 How we audit a Bradenton takeover

-We pressure-test the current setup against group demand, fee drag, and the operating wear larger stays create.
+We pressure-test the current setup against group demand, booking costs, and the operating wear larger stays create.

 Revenue baseline